Fabian Bruskewitz: Abortion and capital punishment

-In 2004, Bruskewitz stated that he would deny the eucharist to Catholic politicians who support abortion rights, including 2004 presidential candidate and then Senator John Kerry.
+In 2004, Bruskewitz stated that he would deny the eucharist to Catholic politicians who support abortion rights, including 2004 US presidential candidate and then US Senator John Kerry.
 In 2005, Bruskewitz voted to approve a USCCB resolution calling for an end to the practice of capital punishment.
 However, he said, "One can disagree with the bishops' teaching about the death penalty and still present himself for holy Communion, but one cannot disagree with a teaching about abortion and euthanasia and present himself for holy Communion."

-Supporter of the Latin Mass
+Tridentine Mass

-Bruskewitz continued to revere the Tridentine Mass after the Novus Ordo Mass had become the ordinary form of the Mass throughout the whole Church.
-Before Summorum Pontificum, Bruskewitz was identified in The Wanderer as one of the few U.S. bishops "...who have been generous in the Ecclesia Dei indult application, as requested and emphasized repeatedly by the late Pope John Paul II."
+Bruskewitz continued to revere the Tridentine Mass after the Novus Ordo Mass had become the ordinary form of the mass throughout the Catholic church.
+Before the release of the apostolic letter Summorum Pontificum by Benedict XVI in 2007, Bruskewitz was identified in The Wanderer as one of the few U.S. bishops "...who have been generous in the Ecclesia Dei indult application, as requested and emphasized repeatedly by the late Pope John Paul II."

-Opposition to yoga
+Yoga

 In 2015 Bruskewitz issued a public letter urging Catholic women not to engage in yoga.
 He argued that yoga has its root in Hinduism, and was thus “incompatible to Christianity.”